Working with Finder Windows

 When there are more columns than can be displayed in the window, you can use the scrollbars to view all the columns.
 Scrolling to the left moves up the hierarchy, whereas scrolling to the right moves down the hierarchy.
 You can also make the window larger to view more columns at the same time.

 You can resize the width of the columns in a window by dragging the resize handle located in the lower-right corner of each column.
-Each column in a window can have a different width.
+Unlike in previous versions of Mac OS X, each column in a window can have a different width.

 When you click a file to select it, the far-right column shows a large icon or a preview of the file and information about that file is displayed (refer to Figure 3.6).